Boston Bus Accident Lawyer

 Bus accident claims can be complicated to file, because they involve not only the driver of the bus, but also the bus operator, maintenance and repair companies, government agencies and a number of other entities that may be liable in the accident.

-Causes of Bus Accidents in Boston
+Most Common Reasons for Bus Accidents in Boston

 Driver error is one of the major causes of bus accidents in Massachusetts.
 These errors are usually caused by drivers who are simply not confident enough to handle a massive, heavy vehicle that can weigh thousands of pounds.
 Bus operators have a responsibility to hire experienced, skilled and trained drivers, and failure to comply with hiring requirements can place passengers at risk.
 All drivers must be trained according to the regulations of the Federal Motor Carrier Safety Administration.